monorkin/twice/README.md

 bin/dev
 ```

-This will install all the necessary depenencies, create the database, run the migrations,
+This will install all the necessary dependencies, create the database, run the migrations,
 and then start the server on [localhost:3000](http://localhost:3000).

 ## Usage